Leader of Philippine group sympathetic to IS group killed

-MANILA, Philippines (AP) — Philippine police say they have killed a leader of suspected sympathizers of the Islamic State group and apprehended three others in a clash after the men resisted arrest at a beach resort in the south.
+MANILA, Philippines (AP) — A leader of suspected sympathizers of the Islamic State group was killed Thursday in a clash with Philippine police after resisting arrest at a beach resort in the south, officials said.

 Senior Supt.
-Leonardo Suan said Jaafar Maguid, leader of a small armed group called Ansar Al Khilafah Philippines, died in Thursday’s shootout in southern Sarangani Province.
-Three of his followers were arrested.
+Leonardo Suan said Jaafar Maguid, leader of a small armed group called Ansar Al Khilafah Philippines, died in the shootout in southern Sarangani Province’s Kiamba town.

-Suan said the shooting happened after police went to check reports from civilians about the presence of armed men.
+Three of Maguid’s followers were arrested in the shooting that happened after police went to check reports from civilians about the presence of armed men, said Suan, deputy director for operations of the regional police.

+Officials said Maguid’s group is believed to be behind a string of attacks including a grenade blast hat killed a police officer and wounded dozens of people.
+He is also suspected of recruiting minors in the region.

 Most Read Stories